 Chairman Neil Chatterjee was nominated to the Federal Energy Regulatory Commission by President Donald J. Trump in May 2017 and confirmed by the U.S. Senate in August 2017.
 He served as Chairman from August 2017 to December 2017 and was again named Chairman on October 24, 2018.

 Prior to his tenure at the Commission, Chatterjee served as an advisor to Senate Majority Leader Mitch McConnell (R-KY), where he played an integral role in the passage of major energy, highway and agriculture legislation.
-Chatterjee previously worked as a Principal in Government Relations for the National Rural Electric Cooperative Association and as an aide to House Republican Conference Chairwoman Deborah Pryce (R-OH).
-He began his career in Washington, D.C., with the House Committee on Ways and Means.
+Chatterjee previously worked as a principal in government relations for the National Rural Electric Cooperative Association and as an aide to House Republican Conference Chairwoman Deborah Pryce (R-OH).
+He began his career in Washington, D.C., as a staff member on the House Committee on Ways and Means.

-A native of Lexington, KY, Chairman Chatterjee is a graduate of St. Lawrence University and the University of Cincinnati, College of Law.
-Chairman Chatterjee is married and has three children.
+A native of Lexington, Kentucky, Chatterjee is a graduate of St. Lawrence University and the University of Cincinnati, College of Law.
+Chatterjee resides with his wife and three children in Virginia.